 Primary Stroke Center

 WNJ is a Primary Stroke Center accredited by The Joint Commission.
-This means patients experiencing strokes symptoms receive swift, effective and often life-saving treatment.
+This means patients experiencing stroke symptoms receive swift, effective, and often life-saving treatment.
 The Joint Commission is an independent, not-for-profit organization, which accredits and certifies more than 15,000 health care organizations and programs in the United States.